makeabilitylab/physcomp/communication/serial-intro.md

 ![](assets/images/PowerShellAccessToPortIsDenied.png)
 **Figure.** Only one software program can access a serial port at a time.
 {: .fs-1 }

+### Serial buffers

+Incoming serial data is stored in a serial buffer, which is read as a first-in, first-out queue (FIFO).
+On the Arduino, this buffer is 64 bytes (defined in [USBAPI.h](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/USBAPI.h)) and is implemented as a circular or ring buffer.
+At 9600 baud, this buffer will fill in 53 milliseconds (9600 baud is 1,200 bytes/second or 1 byte every 0.83 millisecond).

+### Serial to USB?
+USB to serial?

+In the 1980s and 1990s, computers had serial ports like [RS-232 connections](https://en.wikipedia.org/wiki/RS-232) to support asynchronous serial communication.
+Now, we use USB (Universal Serial Bus)—a far more sophisticated and efficient serial communication standard that allows multiple devices to communicate over the same wires.
+However, because asynchronous serial communication persists, USB drivers and our operating systems support asynchronous serial communication over USB.
+Devices, like the Arduino, include a USB-to-serial converter that shows up as a serial port when you plug them in (just as if you were using an old serial connection).

 ## Developing serial communication software applications